openvinotoolkit/openvino/docs/IE_PLUGIN_DG/plugin_transformation_pipeline/low_precision_transformations/lpt.md

 @sphinxdirective

 .. meta::
-   :description: Learn about low precision transformations used to infer a quantized model in low precision with the maximum performance on Intel CPU, GPU and ARM platforms.
+   :description: Learn about low precision transformations used to infer a quantized model in low precision with the maximum performance on Intel CPU, GPU, and ARM platforms.

 .. toctree::
    :maxdepth: 1